puppetlabs/puppet-docs/source/pe/3.7/r10k_run.md

 This updates the given environment and all contained modules.
 This is useful if you want to make sure that a given environment is fully up to date.

-##Updating modules [TODO: This said Installing and Updating, but it looks like it only updates?)
+##Installing and updating modules

-When you use the `r10k deploy` command to update modules, r10k will update the modules as you've specified them in your [Puppetfile](puppetfile).
+When you use the `r10k deploy` command to update modules, r10k installs/updates the modules as you've specified them in your [Puppetfile](puppetfile).
 For `r10k puppetfile` commands that you can use to install, verify, and purge modules, see [Running Puppetfile commands](puppetfile#running-puppetfile-commands).

 ###Update a single module across all environments